SNodeC/snode.c/README.md

 on the router.
 Use the option `--force-reinstall` in cast you want to reinstall the same version by overwriting the currently installed files.

-During package installation a new *unix group* with member *root* is created used for the group management of config-, log-, and pid-files.
+During package installation a new *unix group* with member *root* is created, used for the group management of config-, log-, and pid-files.

 ***Note:*** A logout/login is necessary to activate the new group assignment.